CraneHzm/EHTask/README.md

 Project homepage: https://cranehzm.github.io/EHTask.

-This repository contains the source code of our model and some pre-trained models.
+'EHTask' contains the source code of our model and some pre-trained models.
 The pre-trained models are saved in "EHTask/checkpoint" directory.

+'EHTask_Unity_Example' contains an example of running EHTask model with Unity.

 ## Abstract